Lumine-js/lumined.js-dev/README.md

 # LumineDiscord.js
-Lumine.js (Discord) Custom Eris Library (For Aeryuma Project Usage)
+Lumine.js (Discord) To Interact With the Discord API

 ## How To Login?